 1. This APN applies throughout the division for all cooperative agreements as defined in this procedure.
 It does not apply to compliance settlement agreements, agreements that are part of the OSH Division's Star Program, SHARP Program, Gold Star Growers' programs, or agreements to support regional safety and health schools and conferences.
-Additionally, CAPOSH shall not be used as a vehicle for deferring compliance inspections.
-CAPOSH (i.e.; Partnerships and alliances) will be focused primarily toward the Special Emphasis Programs (SEP) identified in North Carolina.
+CAPOSH (i.e., Partnerships and Alliances) will be focused primarily toward the Special Emphasis Programs (SEP) identified in North Carolina.